alibaba-archive/sneaky/README.md

 ## Use Local Configure File

-put .sneakyrc in your repository
+put .sneakyrc.json in your repository

 and enter your repository directory